rust-stuco/lectures/week5/slides.md

 ![bg right:25% 75%](../images/ferris_does_not_compile.svg)

-Instead of removing the last element,
+Instead of removing the last element...

 ```rust
 fn please_dont_move() {